Spontz/Phoenix/README.md

-# Spontz demo Engine
+# Phoenix :: Spontz demo Engine
-Welcome to the infamous Spontz demoengine, each line of code has been made with lot of suffering and pain :)
+Welcome to the infamous Phoenix :: Spontz demoengine, each line of code has been made with lot of suffering and pain :)

 This engine is essentially a mix of code from everywhere, but main credits goes to: